 To accomplish this, the Society endorses the following goals:

-- Raise the profile of cycling to work and expand commuter bicycle use by holding an annual ‘Bike to Work Week‘
+1. Raise the profile of cycling to work and expand commuter bicycle use by holding an annual ‘Bike to Work Week.’

+A key organizing principle of Bike to Work Week is workplace team building.
+This cooperative environment provides the opportunity for participants to experience cycling in a fun and social way.
 At its core, Bike to Work Week is a program that aims to shift travel behaviour.
 By celebrating cycling and rewarding participation, the program helps participants discover the intrinsic benefits of cycling and that commuting by bike is an enjoyable and feasible option for getting to work.

 We promote campaigns such as the CRD’s ‘Cruise with Courtesy’ principles and educating cyclists to their rights and responsibilities through our Bike Skills courses.